adeutscher/core-tools/bash/conky/README.md

   * Set `CONKY_DISABLE_BLUETOOTH` to **1** to disable the display of connected Bluetooth devices.
   * Set `CONKY_DISABLE_VMS` to **1** to skip the VM display in `scripts/vms.sh`

 ## `virsh`

+In order to use `virsh` to list virtual machines, it's assumed that the user
+    has permissions to list VMs in a terminal.
+I do this by creating a PolKit rule like this one in a `.rules` file in `/etc/polkit-1/rules.d/`:

+    polkit.addRule(function(action, subject) {
+        if (action.id == "org.libvirt.unix.manage" &&
+            subject.isInGroup("wheel")) {
+                return polkit.Result.YES;
+        }
+    });

 ## Network Labels